TIPS FOR OPTIMIZING YOUR PERFORMANCE THROUGH RECOVERY: FUELING FOR PERFORMANCE PART 2

 THE IMPACT OF STRESS & THE IMPORTANCE OF REST DAYS FOR BEST RESULTS

 Poor sleep and dehydration are sources of stress on our bodies.
 We know stress can impact our energy and performance - like how we feel extra crappy on busy work weeks - but we often ignore the stress of overtraining.
 When you’re feeling exhausted, achy, or beat down, be sure to take a rest day!
-You don’t have to restrict your food on that day, just use that extra fuel to help you recover.
+You should not restrict your food on that day; use that extra fuel to help you recover.
 While it can be much easier said than done, you’ll feel much better in the long run.

 REFEED DAYS FOR PERFORMANCE ATHLETES